j-a-ferguson/fold-tree/README.md

 text          ::= TEXTLINE                                P8
 text          ::= epsilon                                 P9
 ```

 Each production is labelled with a $P_{i}$.
-The erminals have the following regex forms:
+The terminals have the following regex forms:
 ```ebnf
 OPENBRACK  ::= "^\s*//{{{.*$"
 CLOSEBRACK ::= "^\s*//}}}$"
 TEXTLINE   ::= Any line which is not one of those above
 ```

-Lexing, the process by which we take a text file and turn it into a stream of tokens, is greatly
+Lexing, the process by which I take a text file and turn it into a stream of tokens, is greatly
 simplified in **foldlang** as each token resides on its own line.
 Let's look at some examples of each of these productions to get a feel for what they mean, starting
 with ``P9``.